refractionPOINT/lce_doc/docs/codelab_dr.md

 root matches, the rule is considered to be matching.

 The detection component is composed of "nodes", where each node has an operator describing the logical evaluation.
-Most operators are simple, like "is", "starts with" etc. Those simple nodes can be combined together with boolean (true/false) logic using the "and" and "or" operators, which themselves reference a series of nodes.
-The "and" node matches if all the sub-nodes match, while the "or" node matches if any one of the sub-nodes matches.
+Most operators are simple, like `is`, `starts with` etc. Those simple nodes can be combined together with boolean (true/false) logic using the `and` and `or` operators, which themselves reference a series of nodes.
+The `and` node matches if all the sub-nodes match, while the `or` node matches if any one of the sub-nodes matches.

-When evaluating an "or", as soon as the first sub-node is found matching, the rest of the sub-nodes are skipped since they will have no impact on the final matching state of the "or".
+When evaluating an `or`, as soon as the first sub-node is found matching, the rest of the sub-nodes are skipped since they will have no impact on the final matching state of the "or".
 Similarly the a failure of a sub-node in an "and" node will immediately terminate its evaluation.